BenKaehler/q2-makarsa/README.md

 qiime tools view spongeNet.qzv
 ```

 The network images should open in your default browser.
 Alternatively, you can upload ```spongeNet.qva``` to [qiime2view](https://view.qiime2.org/).
-The network containing the largest number of members is in the tab labelled _Group 1_ , next largest in the tab _Group 2_, and so on down.
-Trivial networks of two members and singletons are list by feature in the _Pairs_ and _Singles_ tab respectively.
+The network containing the largest number of members is in the tab labelled _Group 1_ , next largest network in the tab _Group 2_, and so on down.
+Trivial networks of two members and singletons are listed by feature in the _Pairs_ and _Singles_ tab respectively.

 ![largest network](images/Sponge_Suberitida_Group1.png)
 ![pairs](images/Sponge_Suberitida_Pairs.png)